megrawlab/IndeCut/README.md

 # IndeCUT
-A cut norm based method to evaluate uniform and independent sampling in network motif discovery algorithms.
+IndeCut is a very first method that evaluates the performance of network motif discovery algorithms.
+It is a cut norm based method to evaluate uniform and independent sampling in network motif discovery algorithms.

 ## Requirements
 + Linux operating system